 Family Housing: Priority Housing

 As a fellow, your application for University family housing has priority.
-Mark the statement on the response form if you are interested in receiving University family housing information.

 Registration and Academic Standing

 As a fellowship recipient, you must enroll as a full-time student during the duration of your award, remain in good standing in your department, the Graduate School, and with your faculty advisor, and make satisfactory progress toward completing degree program requirements.

 Full-time study for fellows is a minimum of eight credits of graduate level course work (courses numbered 300 and above, not including audits or pass/fail) each semester.
 Dissertators require three credits.

 Students with annual awards must also register for a minimum of two credits during the eight week (DHH) summer session (dissertators three credits).
 You will only receive your stipend if your are properly registered.

 The College of Letters & Science and the Graduate School pay tuition and fees for fellowship recipients during the fellowship year.
 Students without summer awards (academic, or nine-month, awardees and spring semester awardees) pay only the resident tuition and fees if they attend the summer session.

 You may hold an assistantship appointment (teaching, project or research assistantship) up to 33.33% concurrently with your fellowship.
 Second year AOF Fellows may hold a higher percentage assistantship.
 Check with the payroll department for more information.